Saurabh2699/VirGym/README.md

 It is a highly responsive mobile friendly web application that has huge repository of exercises for all kinds of body part.

+Moreover, for every exercise recommended youtube videos are also shown.

 Go checkout the app to explore more features: https://virtual-gym.netlify.app

 ![Home Page](src/assets/images/Home.png)